Student Loans 101: How Student Loans Work

 A student loan is money that you borrow to help for pay school with the expectation that you will pay that money back in the future.

-How Does Student Loan Interest Work?
+Student Loan Interest Rates

-You’ll also want to be aware of loan origination fees, which are one-time fees that are charged when you initially take out a loan.
-The percentage will vary based on the type of student loan and specific lender.
+You’ll also want to be aware of loan origination fees, which are one-time fees charged when you initially take out your loan.
+The percentage will vary based on the type of student loan and lender.
 For federal student loans, the origination fee ranges from 1.068% to 4.276% of the amount you’re borrowing.
-Many private student loans don’t have origination fees, but that can vary by lender.
-When charged, an origination fee is usually added to the loan amount, so you typically pay the fee as part of the loan.
+Many private student loans don’t have origination fees, but that’s not a hard and fast rule.

-Federal Loan Options:
+Federal Loan Options

 Federal loan options include Direct Subsidized and Direct Unsubsidized Loans.